simon-lennon/vue-document-analyzer/README.md

 - ✅ Modern Vue 3 application with Composition API
 - ✅ State management with Pinia
 - ✅ Responsive UI with Bootstrap 5
-- ✅ Express.js backend for secure API integration
+- ✅ Client-only approach (no backend needed)

 ## Project Setup

 ### Prerequisites

 - Node.js and npm installed
-- Azure Document Intelligence account
+- Access to Azure Document Intelligence API and Claude API (keys will be entered by users)
-- Claude API access

 ### Installation